Are you finding it hard to figure out the best toys for your one-year-old? It’s not surprising, when you think about it.

-Before you decide on the exact gift for your toddler, it’s perhaps more important to understand the play skills associated with this age group, so the toys become a more meaningful purchase.
+Before you decide on the best toys for your toddler, it’s perhaps more important to understand the play skills associated with this age group, so the toys become a more meaningful purchase.
 Here are some of them:

 Your toddler can control her hand movements in a coordinated way.
 For instance, she can stack small wooden blocks.